-How do I order a historical marker?
+How do I order a Historical Marker?

-What does the marker say?
+What does the Marker say?

 The marker should be placed on the outside of your home, at eye level, facing the street.
-If architectural features or landscaping make that impractical, markers may be mounted at higher levels, including the second floor.
-Care should be taken to minimize confusion with your house number.
+Care should be taken to minimize any confusion with your house number.
+If architectural features or landscaping make this placement impractical, markers may also be mounted at higher levels, including the second floor.

-How long does it take to produce each marker?
+How long does it take to produce each Marker?

-If my marker is damaged, lost or stolen can I order a replacement marker?
+If my marker is damaged, lost or stolen can I order a replacement Marker?

-Yes, replacement markers will be available.
+Yes, replacement markers can be purchased.

 Your participation in this program helps to support historic preservation programs at the Society, provides information about the City’s architectural development, and builds a sense of pride in our community.
 Displaying a house marker does not place any restrictions on the use or appearance of your home, nor does it affect your insurance or assessed value.
 The Medford Historical Society & Museum is a non-profit organization.